Teslamancer/CS3500/PS4/Resources/README.txt

 and changed them to use the new API.
 Next steps are to write some tests and implement the code around saving the file and loading it.
 9/26/2019 -
 I have implemented and tested the Changed property, and the Save method, so I need to write more tests for saving exceptions, then implement reading and write tests for it as well.
+I need to implement recalculation of cells, and a lookup for formula.evaluate (throws exception for empty cell or text cell)
 Currently I am using updated versions of Formula and DependencyGraph that pass all of the Grading Tests, and an update PS4 project that passes all the grading tests.